TanStack/query/docs/framework/react/guides/advanced-ssr.md

 While we recommend the prefetching solution detailed above because it flattens request waterfalls both on the initial page load **and** any subsequent page navigation, there is an experimental way to skip prefetching altogether and still have streaming SSR work: `@tanstack/react-query-next-experimental`

 This package will allow you to fetch data on the server (in a Client Component) by just calling `useSuspenseQuery` in your component.
 Results will then be streamed from the server to the client as SuspenseBoundaries resolve.
 If you call `useSuspenseQuery` without wrapping it in a `<Suspense>` boundary, the HTML response won't start until the fetch resolves.
-This can be whan you want depending on the situation, but keep in mind that this will hurt your TTFB.
+This can be when you want depending on the situation, but keep in mind that this will hurt your TTFB.

 To achieve this, wrap your app in the `ReactQueryStreamedHydration` component: